-For intravenous administration, sulbactam sodium/ampicillin sodium IM/IV should be reconstituted with sterile water for injection or any compatible solution (see section 6.6 - Special Precautions for Disposal and Other Handling).
+For intravenous administration, sulbactam sodium/ampicillin sodium IM/IV should be reconstituted with sterile water for injection or any compatible solution.
+(See section 6.6 - Instructions for Use.)
 To ensure complete dissolution, allow foaming to dissipate in order to visually inspect.
 The dose can be given by bolus injection over a minimum of 3 minutes or can be used in greater dilutions as an intravenous infusion over 15-30 minutes.

-Sulbactam sodium/ampicillin sodium parenteral may also be administered by deep intramuscular injection; if pain is experienced, 0.5% sterile solution for injection of lignocaine hydrochloride anhydrous may be used for reconstitution of the powder.
+Pfizer sulbactam sodium/ampicillin sodium parenteral may also be administered by deep intramuscular injection; if pain is experienced, 0.5% sterile solution for injection of lignocaine hydrochloride anhydrous may be used for reconstitution of the powder.